4th-year-project-2020-2021/Final-Year-Project-Data-Visualization/README.md

 * Navigate to http://localhost:3000/ on your browser.

 - Screencast of how to run the program goes here

+## Technology stack

+- React in the Client side.

+- Flask, MongoDB in the backend.

+- Mongo Atlas as Managed Mongo Database service in the cloud.

+- Heroku Cloud Platform for deploying API and React App.

+- Writing code using D3, JavaScript, and React Hooks.

+- JWT (Json Web Token) will be used to authenticate users.

 ## What You're Getting